kanaverse/kanaval/docs/details/adt_quality_control/latest.md

 ## Results

-If ADTs are not available (i.e., `adt_in_use = false` in `adt_quality_control::validate()`), `results` should be empty.
+If `adt_in_use = false`, `results` should be empty.

 If `adt_in_use = true`, `results` should contain:

 - `metrics`, a group containing per-cell QC metrics derived from the RNA count data.
   This contains:
-  - `sums`: a float dataset of length equal to the number of cells (i.e., `num_cells` in `adt_quality_control::validate()`), containing the total count for each cell.
+  - `sums`: a float dataset of length equal to `num_cells`, containing the total count for each cell.
-  - `detected`:  an integer dataset of length equal to the number of cells, containing the total number of detected features for each cell.
+  - `detected`:  an integer dataset of length equal to `num_cells`, containing the total number of detected features for each cell.
-  - `igg_total`: a float dataset of length equal to the number of cells, containing the total count in IgG features.
+  - `igg_total`: a float dataset of length equal to `num_cells`, containing the total count in IgG features.
 - `thresholds`, a group containing thresholds on the metrics for each sample.
-  (The number of samples is defined from `num_samples` in `adt_quality_control::validate()`.)
   This group contains:
-  - `detected`:  a float dataset of length equal to the number of samples, containing the threshold on the total number of detected features for each sample.
+  - `detected`:  a float dataset of length equal to `num_samples`, containing the threshold on the total number of detected features for each sample.
-  - `igg_total`: a float dataset of length equal to the number of samples, containing the threshold on the total counts in IgG features for each sample.
+  - `igg_total`: a float dataset of length equal to `num_samples`, containing the threshold on the total counts in IgG features for each sample.
-- `discards`: an integer dataset of length equal to the number of cells.
+- `discards`: an integer dataset of length equal to `num_cells`.
   Each value is interpreted as a boolean and specifies whether the corresponding cell would be discarded by the ADT-based filter thresholds.

 If `adt_in_use = true` and `skip = true`, `results` may be an empty group.